 The word scholé (pronounced skoh-LAY) comes from a Greek word meaning “restful learning,” with connotations of reflection, contemplation, and leisure.
 Put simply, scholé means undistracted time to study the things that are most worthwhile.
-We at St. Raphael School value learning that is restful rather than frenetic.
+As our name implies, we at Scholé Academy value learning that is restful rather than frenetic.
 How do our educational philosophy and methods differ from those represented by progressive education?
 Modern education is largely an education in anxiety.
-In this system, students commonly take eight or more courses at a time, which contributes to the stress and anxiety now associated with the term student.
-For each of their classes, students are typically graded numerically by teachers who are often driven to “teach to the test” and who must use assessments that produce easily quantified data—in other words, dehumanizing tests that are machine readable.
+In this system, students commonly take eight or more courses at a time, which contributes to the stress and anxiety now associated with the term school.
+For each of their classes, students are typically graded numerically by instructors who are often driven to “teach to the test” and who must use assessments that produce easily quantified data—in other words, dehumanizing tests that are machine readable.
 Students in such a system learn to cram, pass, and then forget.

 By contrast, our courses of study cultivate unrushed learning with meaningful, deep engagement of fewer books and concepts (comparatively speaking), so that learning becomes memorable, enjoyable, and permanent.
-St. Raphael School instructors create an atmosphere of restful learning by modeling peace, tranquility, and love of the subject, and they utilize methods of evaluation that assess understanding and mastery of the subject rather than just the input and output of facts.
+Scholé Academy instructors create an atmosphere of restful learning by modeling peace, tranquility, and love of the subject, and they utilize methods of evaluation that assess understanding and mastery of the subject rather than just the input and output of facts.

-This means that even in an online classroom setting, the St. Raphael School faculty works to create engaged discussion and learning and seeks to build relationships with and among students.
-We have worked hard to structure our courses so that the amount of work required is in accord with the allotted time, while an atmosphere of contemplation, conversation, and reflection is also cultivated.
-Our instructors are masters of their disciplines and experienced teachers, many of whom have written the text from which they teach.
-They seek to wed truth to beauty in their teaching and to cultivate education in its fullest sense, ensuring that through St. Raphael School your student will receive excellent, classical instruction that leads to wisdom and mastery.
+This means that, even in an online classroom setting, the Scholé Academy faculty works to create engaged discussion and learning and seek to build relationships with and among students.
+We work hard to structure our courses so that the amount of work required is in accord with the allotted time, while also cultivating an atmosphere of contemplation, conversation, and reflection.
+Our instructors are masters of their disciplines and experienced instructors who seek to wed truth to beauty in their teaching and cultivate education in its fullest sense, ensuring that through Scholé Academy your student will receive excellent, classical instruction that leads to wisdom and mastery.

-In pursuit of scholé, St. Raphael School employs 2 key pedagogies that set it apart from other online schools.
-First, we emphasize the development of virtues in students; second, we employ patterns of “liturgical learning.”
+In pursuit of scholé, Scholé Academy employs two key pedagogies that set it apart from other online schools.
+First, we emphasize the development of virtues in our students; second, we employ patterns of “liturgical learning.”
 In fact, liturgical learning is an important part of developing student virtues.
 While it is beyond the scope of this handbook to fully describe the student virtues and how we seek to cultivate them, the student virtues should nevertheless be briefly described.

-- Love: Love is a master virtue that fuels and empowers the other student virtues and leads to them.
+- Love: Love is a master virtue that fuels and empowers the other student virtues.
 Paul teaches in 1 Corinthians 13 that even if we speak in the tongues of angels (high linguistic achievement!) and fathom all mysteries (surpassing the learning of a genius) but have not love, our achievement will be worth nothing.
 Students are called by God (and thus should be called by us) to “love the lovely” and to glory in God Himself and His revealed mind in nature, Scripture, and ourselves.
-Knowing of God’s goodness in the world, and His goodness toward us, we can live out of love and gratitude in all we do, including in our studies and our pursuit of the true, good, and beautiful in all of our academic work.
-We can always say to our students therefore, “Choose joy.”
+Knowing of God’s goodness in the world, and His goodness toward us, we can live out of love and gratitude in all we do, including our studies and our pursuit of the true, good, and beautiful in all of our academic work.
+We can therefore always say to our students, “Choose joy.”